I Found Heaven: Critical reception

 Music & Media commented, "These newcomers in the rich British tradition of teeny hoppers—from the Bay City Rollers to Wham! and Bros—try the now popular close harmony pop style.
 Judging by their current hit status, it is already widely recognized in the UK."

 Music video

 The music video for the single was filmed on Sandown Beach on the Isle of Wight, and the yellow car featured is owned by a local resident, and is fairly well known amongst the islanders.
 The band perform the song on the beach whilst clips of the band relaxing on the beach are intercut with the video.
 In Gary Barlow's autobiography: 'My Take', he expressed that the band were disappointed with the location on which the video was filmed.
 They apparently hoped for the video to be shot in an exotic continent.

+"I Found Heaven" won Best Video at the 1992 Smash Hits Awards.